2021–22 European windstorm season: Storm Franklin

-Met Éireann issued several Status Orange wind warnings for western and northern counties, with strong winds, rain, sleet and localised flooding expected.

-On 21 February, Le Monde reported on the death of a couple near the English Channel in Manche (Bricqueville-sur-Mer).

-Over 29,000 homes and businesses were reported to be without power in Ireland.
+Storm Franklin, known in Germany as Storm Antonia, was first noted by the United Kingdom's Met Office on 12:00 UTC on 19 February.
+The next day, the Met Office would name it Franklin.
+Franklin would be last noted on 22 February.
+Franklin would be the third windstorm in a week to be named by the Met Office, the first time since they started naming windstorms in 2015.
+In total, Franklin would cause around $754 million (2022 USD) in damages, and two fatalities in Normandy, France.
+In Ireland, over 29,000 homes and businesses lost power.

 Storm Bianca

 Storm Bianca was named on 25 February by the Italian meteorological service, and later affected Greece from 26 to 28 February.

 Storm Filippos

 Storm Filippos was named on 8 March by the Greek meteorological service.
-The storm was characterised by a cold wave and snowfall in Greece.
-On March 13 the lowest temperature recorded was -16,8 °C at Mavrolithari, Phocis.
+The storm was characterized by a cold wave and snowfall in Greece.
+On 13 March the lowest temperature recorded was -16,8 °C at Mavrolithari.

 Storm Celia

 Storm Celia was named on 13 March because of its impacts across Portugal, Spain and Morocco, including heavy rain and accumulation of Saharan dust in parts of Spain.
 The same system was named Elke by Germany's FUB.

-The Saharan dust was deposited as far north as south-eastern England due to storm being centred over north Africa and the anti-cyclonic winds carrying the sand north.
+The Saharan dust was deposited as far north as south-eastern England due to storm being centered over north Africa and the anti-cyclonic winds carrying the sand north.